DemonKingSwarn/blog/_posts/posts/2024-05-04-Vanguard-is-taking-screenshot-of-your-pc.md

 - This screenshotting happens per game session.

-- While some gammes take screenshots, they're usually engine-related and can't capture overlayes.
+- While some games take screenshots, they're usually engine-related and can't capture overlayes.

 - The researcher offers to collaborate on video proof of this module's existence.